modm-io/modm/ext/hathach/module.md

 ```

 Note that depending on your specific hardware setup, you may need to fiddle
 around to find the right VBus sensing mechanism.
+Please look at the TinyUSB
+board definitions and examples for inspiration.

 !!! warning "USB shares resources with CAN"
 	Note that on STM32F1 and STM32F3 the USB interrupts and RAM are shared with CAN,